bgno1/sds_rebalance/README.md

 **Output Files**

-After running the script, you will find the rebalanced annotation files in the same directory as the input files:
+After running the script, you will find the rebalanced annotation files in the same directory as the input files.
+The output filenames depend on the dataset version you specify:

+- For SeaDronesSee v1:

+  - `./instances_train_balanced.json` – Rebalanced training set annotations.

+  - `./instances_val_balanced.json` – Rebalanced validation set annotations.

+- For SeaDronesSee v2:

   - `./instances_train_balanced.json` – Rebalanced training set annotations.

   - `./instances_val_balanced.json` – Rebalanced validation set annotations.